Must Try Food in Paris

 A must-eat in Paris, cheese is also often found in the French apéritif, often together with a plate of cold cuts and bread, to pair it with your favorite wine.

 You can find cheese everywhere in Paris, in all restaurants, bistros, brasseries, and also in many wine bars.
-We recommend visiting a couple of traditional fromageries (cheese shops): they are smelly places but also a feast for the eyes.
+This wine and cheese paring workshop in Paris always gets good ratings.

 13. Sweet Crêpes

-Crêpes are another Paris famous food, even if they are not originally from Paris.
-Crêpes are a staple or dessert originally from the region of Brittany but Paris without crêpes would not be Paris!
+Crêpes are a staple or dessert originally from the region of Brittany, but today Paris without crêpes would not be Paris!

-Crêpes come with lots of different fillings, being Nutella or fruit jams the most popular ones.
+Crêpes come with lots of different fillings, but Nutella or fruit jams are the most popular ones.

-For authentic Breton crêpes, go to any crêperie around the Gare Montparnasse.
-The first immigrants from Brittany arrived in Paris through Gare Montparnasse and they settled around the train station, opening the first crêperies in the city.
+For authentic Breton crêpes, go to any crêperie around the Gare Montparnasse (e.g Rue Odessa).
+The first immigrants from Brittany arrived in Paris through Gare Montparnasse, and they settled around the train station, opening the first crêperies in the city.

-We love eating crêpes in Paris, traditional Breton crêpes but also more original recipes.
+I love eating crêpes in Paris – traditional Breton crêpes like Crêpe Suzette, but also more original recipes.
 Check out where to find the best crêpes in Paris.

-Macarons are another Paris famous food, very popular amongst tourists in Paris.
+Macarons are another Paris famous food which is very popular amongst tourists.
 Macarons are colorful and sweet bites, perfect with a coffee or a cup of tea.
-Sometimes the café-gourmand comes with one macaron too.
+Sometimes, the café-gourmand comes with one macaron or two.

-Honestly, if you are looking for macarons it is worth seeking them out from reputable bakeries or pastry shops that actually make their own and come without lines and three times the price!
+Honestly, if you are looking for macarons, it is worth seeking them out from reputable bakeries or pastry shops that actually make their own macarons.
+These places come without lines and cost one-third of the price of the most famous brands!

 So there you have it, our list of what to eat in Paris, France.
-Which famous Paris food would you like to order right now?
+Which famous things to eat in Paris would you like to order right now?

 Pin it now and read it later